AdaGold/viewing-party/README.md

 Follow these directions once, at the beginning of your project:

-*Only one member of the team should complete the following two steps steps:*
+*Only one member of the team should complete the following two steps:*

 1. In Github, click on the "Fork" button in github and fork the repository to your Github account.
 This will make a copy of the project in your github account.